archetect/archetect.github.io/src/guide/authoring/basics.md

-# Basics: Step by Step
+# Step 1: Some Basics

 Let's begin making our first archetype, step by step, building up concepts as we go.